v-h-gn/lectures/published/csci_2510/week_13/wednesday/slides.md

 :: title ::

-# Validation vs Verification
+# Verification vs Validation

 :: left ::

-# Validation
+# Verification
 ### The process of checking whether a system / its design meet the customer's required specifications

 <br>